juliuskrah/juliuskrah.github.io/_posts/2017-07-16-developing-restful-services-with-jax-rs-jersey.markdown

 If the resource being created already exists on the server an error code of `409` is returned by the server.

 {% highlight bash %}
-curl -i -X POST -H "Content-Type: application/json" -d "{ \"id\": 87, \"description\": \"Resource Eighty-Seven\"}" http://localhost:8080/api/v1.0/resources
+> curl -i -X POST -H "Content-Type: application/json" -d "{ \"id\": 87, \"description\": \"Resource Eighty-Seven\"}" http://localhost:8080/api/v1.0/resources
-{% endhighlight %}

-For those not using windows, you should omit the escape `\`.

-The response from the server will be:

-{% highlight bash %}
 HTTP/1.1 201 Created
 Location: http://localhost:8080/api/v1.0/resources/87
 content-length: 0
 connection: keep-alive
 {% endhighlight %}

+For those not using Windows, you should omit the escape `\`.

 The remaining two methods of our webservice is shown below: